guyplusplus/turndown-plugin-confluence-to-gfm/README.md

 First step, clone this repository and open the Turndown Demo page (Turndown%20Demo.html).
 Then export one or more pages of the Atlassian space as HTML, open the HTML and paste the content in Demo page.

+## turndown-plugin-gfm bug fixes

+There is a [pull request](https://github.com/domchristie/turndown-plugin-gfm/pull/31) that includes mandatory fixes.
+Until then the file `turndown-plugin-gfm-tmp.js` contains the fixes.

 ## Project TODO List

 - [ ] Some improvement in code fencing for possibly more than 3 \`